Johndsalas/johndsalas/README.md

 # Independant Data Projects

 ### [Chess Upsets Example Project](https://github.com/Johndsalas/chess_upsets_example_project)
-Leveraged data classification machine learning tools to look for drivers of churn in chess games.
-This Project is now linked in the Codeup curriculum and serves as an example to students beginning their first projects
+Leveraged data analysis and classification machine learning tools to look for drivers of upsets in chess games.
+This Project is now linked in Codeup's curriculum and serves as an example to students beginning their first projects.

 ### [Earth’s Temperature Time Series](https://github.com/Johndsalas/earths_temperature_time_series)
 Leveraged time series machine learning techniques to develop Holt-Winter models capable of predicting the Earth’s average monthly temperature with less than one degree of error